-This post original appeared in the Newton blog on RealClearScience.
+This post originally appeared in the Newton blog on RealClearScience.
 You can read the original here.

 Obesity rates are rapidly rising in the United States, so that also means larger pant sizes, wider seats, and more and more overweight people having sex.

 There's a scene in the 1999 comedy, Austin Powers: The Spy Who Shagged Me, that applies to this conundrum.
 Austin, saddened that his female spy colleague Felicity "shagged" Fat Bastard, a ginormous 2,200-pound Scottish henchman, in order to place a homing device up his rectum, questions her decision: